 To improve the inversion results, we proceed by inverting Vs at each grid cell starting from the local high-resolution model of Allam & Ben-Zion (2012).
 For cells not covered by that model we use the average depth-dependent results as above.
-The data misfit over all cells and periods are small being generally bellow ± 0.05 km/s for Rayleigh waves (Figure 10g).
-The inversions of the Love group velocity maps have slightly higher misfits on the order of ± 0.1 km/s (Figure 10h).
+The data misfit over all cells and periods are small being generally bellow ±0.05 km/s for Rayleigh waves (Figure 11g).
+The inversions of the Love group velocity maps have slightly higher misfits generally within ±0.1 km/s (Figure 11h).
 As the misfit values are close to the errors of the dispersion measurements, the obtained results are well defined for the range of used periods.